SamBami01/Sterart/README.md

 Creating a WordPress Food Ordering website.

-Enjoyed working on this project because it gave me insight on how to create Menus for order and enabling cashapp means of payment.
+Enjoyed working on this project because it gave me insight on how to create Menus for orders and enabling CashApp as a means of payment.

 This WordPress Homepage shows;